Executive Chef and Owner of Taste and Sea LLC / Richmond, Virginia – now – Mathews, Virginia

 Which leads us to the year 2013 where an unnamed name dropper, a friend of a friend, knows a chef that would be a perfect match for restaurant visionaries Mac and Jc and the Grand Re-Opening of their recently purchased White Dog Bistro, formerly known as The White Dog Inn.
 Incorporating his barrage of experiences into his own style of “Refined Comfort Foods,” he has merged his classical European training, the Creole and Italian influence of his mentors, and his own Chilean roots into his own very unique “Cuisine Without Borders,” as he describes it.
 His passion for fresh food leads him to seek out the local watermen and farmers in the area for the best of what Rivah Country has to offer.
 Likewise, it is his desire to turn that into an overall dining experience that is also the best of what the Rivah country has to offer.
 It seems to have worked.

-For seven years now, as the Bistro’s Executive Chef, he has racked up over 60 coveted “Best Of” magazine awards from Coastal Living, Chesapeake Bay Magazine, Virginia Living, The Rivah, and more.
+For eight years now, as the Bistro’s Executive Chef, he has racked up over 60 coveted “Best Of” magazine awards from Coastal Living, Chesapeake Bay Magazine, Virginia Living, The Rivah, and more.
 In 2015, his Clams Espağnole took him to the Final Four of the “Virginia is for Lovers Culinary Madness Challenge” to cook for several celebrity judges, including the First Lady of Virginia.